chriswong-6/TimeLock-Release-dapp/README.md

 This project uses [`next/font`](https://nextjs.org/docs/basic-features/font-optimization) to automatically optimize and load Inter, a custom Google Font.

+### Second deploy contract
+Please check the blockchain network and Solidity edition.
+Using truffle to deploy contract.

 ## Learn More

+### Please check the report and ppt to get more details.

 To learn more about Next.js, take a look at the following resources: